chef/bento/README.md

 #### KVM/qemu support for Windows

 You must download [the iso image with the Windows drivers for paravirtualized KVM/qemu hardware](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso).
-You can do this from the command line: `wget -nv -nc https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso -O virtio-win.iso`.
+You can do this from the command line: `wget -nv -nc https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso -O virtio-win.iso` and place it in the packer_templates/win_answer_files/ directory.

 You can use the following sample command to build a KVM/qemu Windows box: